pramesh99/CSC648-Final-Project/credentials/README.md

 2. SSH username
    <br> pramesh
 3. SSH password or key.
+   <br> We used an SSH Key.
    <br> If a ssh key is used please upload the key to the credentials folder.
-4. Database URL.
+4. Database URL or IP and port used.
     <br><strong> NOTE THIS DOES NOT MEAN YOUR DATABASE NEEDS A PUBLIC FACING PORT.</strong> But knowing the IP and port number will help with SSH tunneling into the database.
 The default port is more than sufficient for this class.
-    <br> IP: 34.30.64.72
+    <br> IP: 34.30.64.72, Port #: 3306
 5. Database username
    <br> root
 6. Database password